Tom Craddick: Personal life

 Craddick married the former Nadine Nayfa on September 9, 1969 in her hometown of Sweetwater in west Texas.
 She is of Lebanese descent.
-In addition to their daughter, Christi, they have a son, Thomas Jr., and a grandson, Thomas Russell Craddick III.
-Craddick holds BBA and MBA degrees from the Rawls College of Business at Texas Tech.

-His wife is a Vice President of Craddick, Inc. Together they have founded several scholarship funds including: The Tom and Nadine Craddick Presidential Scholarship Endowment for the Texas Tech University System, the Nadine and Tom Craddick Distinguished Chair in Medical Science Endowment for The University of Texas Southwestern Medical Center, and the Nadine Craddick Endowment Fund for the Midland Memorial Foundation at Midland Memorial Hospital.
+They have two children, a daughter Christi Craddick, and a son, Thomas Jr., as well as a grandson, Thomas Russell Craddick III.
+In 1976, Craddick created the Craddick Children's Trust for his two children.
+In 2013, it was transferred to Quarry, an oil company owned by them.
+In 2012, when Craddick won his 23rd term in the Texas House, Christi was easily elected as a Republican to the Texas Railroad Commission, the state's oil and gas regulatory body.

+Business Interests

 Nadine is also on the Board of Directors at the Meadows Mental Health Policy Institute.
 Tom Craddick is president of Craddick, Inc., a sales representative for Horizon Mud Company and owns Craddick Properties.
 Craddick Inc. and Craddick Partners Ltd. are ran from his home in Midland.
+His wife is a Vice President of Craddick, Inc.

 Tom and Christi Craddick both have ownership interests in 360 oil and gas leases in the 22 counties across Texas, with a value of over $20 million.
 Craddick receives royalties of more than $2 million per year for brokering extraction lease sales, which are potential conflicts of interest as he sits on the committee that oversees the state's oil industry.
-Craddick sits on the board of directors of Mexco Energy Corporation, which brings the number of leases they are involved with to over 600.
+Craddick was elected to the board of directors of Mexco Energy Corporation in March 1998, which brings the number of leases they are involved with to over 600.
 Craddick introduced a bill that would preserve the interests of holders of overriding royalties such as his own; he has reintroduced it after it was vetoed by Governor Abbott.

-Craddick's picture is featured in the Permian Basin Petroleum Museum’s “Petroleum Hall of Fame.”
-His daughter is running for Texas Comptroller in 2026.
+Honors

+On December 10, 2009, a section of Texas State Highway 349, a "reliever route" was opened, which was named the Nadine and Tom Craddick Highway after Craddick and his wife, who helped to create the highway.

+Craddick and his wife have founded several scholarship funds including: The Tom and Nadine Craddick Presidential Scholarship Endowment for the Texas Tech University System, the Nadine and Tom Craddick Distinguished Chair in Medical Science Endowment for The University of Texas Southwestern Medical Center, and the Nadine Craddick Endowment Fund for the Midland Memorial Foundation at Midland Memorial Hospital.

+On April 18, 2013, Craddick was inducted into the Permian Basin Petroleum Museum’s “Petroleum Hall of Fame.” for being one of “...those who cherished the freedom to dare, and whose work and service helped build the Permian Basin,” and "...have been refined by the industry over the years in their efforts to grow a business or pass legislation that affects it."
+His picture is featured in there.
+On October 15, 2024, Texas Tech University of Health Sciences Center named their Physician Assistant's Program for Nadine and Thomas Craddick.

-The Midland International Air and Space Port unveiled a sculpture of Tom and Nadine to honor them in January 2025.
+On January 28, 2025, The Midland International Air and Space Port unveiled a sculpture of Tom and Nadine to honor them.